joerg-lehmann/PyTone/README.md

 conditions (very heavy rain + deep mud :-) )

-Subsequently, the internal mad based player was written, which provides crossfading capabilities without using xmms, a new, more imaginative name was found (kudos to Harry!) and PyTone was released.
+Subsequently, the internal mad based player was written, which provides crossfading capabilities, a new, more imaginative name was found (kudos to Harry!) and PyTone was released.